Command Palette

 Before

 We were already using AI for the client work itself, but the way we ran our own company was a mess.
 To put together a proposal we'd paste a meeting transcript into Claude or Lovable, push it around for an hour or two, and end up with something pretty good.
 The catch was that all of the actual thinking happened in our heads, where it couldn't be reused next week or shared with anyone else on the team.
-Every conversation started from nothing.
+Every conversation started from nothing, and the tools we were renting had no idea any of it was happening.

 The first bet